gist-rs/book/src/rust/r1/mutex.md

 use std::sync::{Arc, Mutex};

 fn main() {
-    // Use Mutex to proect the shared vector let mutex_numbers = Mutex::new(vec![1, 2, 3]);
+    // Use Mutex to protect the shared vector let mutex_numbers = Mutex::new(vec![1, 2, 3]);

     // Use Arc here 👇 to share the numbers vector between threads